-Spending time at the Maiensässhotel Guarda Val felt like stepping into a Swiss fairytale.
+A weekend at the Maiensässhotel Guarda Val is like stepping into a Swiss fairytale.

 When I was a little girl I had two favourite books; ‘The Jungle Book‘ and the ‘Schellen-Ursli‘ (A bell for Ursli).
-The latter is one of Switzerland’s most famous children books (after ‘Heidi’) and tells the story of a little boy in the Lower Engadine, his adventures with regards to the traditional annual event the ‘Chalandamarz‘ and the simple life in the Swiss Alps in general.
+The latter is one of Switzerland’s most famous children books (after ‘Heidi’).
+It tells the story of a little boy in the Lower Engadine and talks about his adventures with regards to the traditional annual event the ‘Chalandamarz‘ and the simple life in the Swiss Alps in general.

 At the Maiensässhotelhotel Guarda Val, you will experience such simplicity, but combined with luxury.
 I’ts a truly delightful combination if you ask me.
 The hotel, which is located at the Maiensäss Village Sporz (1600m), above Lenzerheide, oozes authenticity, charm and relaxation.
 It’s the ultimate getaway from the hustle and bustle and at under 2 hours from Zurich, a true gem!

 For those unfamiliar with the term ‘Maiensäss‘, a Maiensäss is a small alpine settlement, consisting of basic huts and stable barns.
 These alpine pastures are typical in the region of Graubünden and usually located at around 1500 m above sea level.
 In the old days they were used as a mid-station habitat for the mountain farmers attending to their cattle, before bringing the herd down into the village for winter.